jamesw98/ghsfl-docs/policies_procedures.markdown

 * Good sportsmanship is expected from all fencers at all times during practices, scrimmages, and tournaments.
 Fencers will salute at the beginning and end of each out and shake hands at the end of each bout.
 Failure to do so will result in immediate disciplinary action
 * Fencers and member schools are expected to keep all equipment owned by them in proper working order and are responsible for the suitability and condition of that equipment at all times.
 Fencers and member schools may not use equipment that appears to be damaged or unsafe
 * Families, friends, and visitors must not interrupt or disrupt any ongoing fencing activity
-* Member schools and their guests attending GHSFL tournaments are bound by the rule sof fencing, as well as the GHSFL and USA Fencing codes of conduct
+* Member schools and their guests attending GHSFL tournaments are bound by the rules of fencing, as well as the GHSFL and USA Fencing codes of conduct
 * If at any time an individual threatens the safety of the fencers, guests or staff, they may be immediately escorted from the premise

 ## General Safety Rules